-Newfoundland winters are long, which is great news if you enjoy outdoor winter activities such as skiing!
-And if you’re more of an indoors person, it may be worth your while to try and change that, to stay active all year round and enjoy what Newfoundland has to offer!
+Our winters are long, which is great news if you want go to skiing in Newfoundland!
+And, if you’re more of an indoors person, it may be worth your while to try and change that.
+Stay active all year round and enjoy what Newfoundland has to offer!

 When it comes to skiing in Newfoundland, you have a variety of options for downhill and cross-country skiing, including two resorts.